 The issue of anticipatory investment is of concern to the RIC in the context of a regulated asset base, as it can impact on T&TEC's financeability.
-For example, the Government has set a target of 10% electricity generation from renewable energy sources by 2021.
-To meet this target, a significant amount of investment in renewable generation will be required and much of this may occur at locations currently not equipped for the transmission of such energy.
+For example, the Government has set a target of 10% electricity generation from renewable energy (RE) sources by 202113.
+In this regard, a significant amount of investment in renewable generation may be required based on whether the transmission infrastructure in the vicinity of the proposed utility-scale RE plant is equipped for the transmission of such energy.
 Consequently, investment in the transmission and distribution (T&D) networks will be required to facilitate achievement of renewable generation.
 Given the lead times involved and not to create any obstacle to generation investment, the funding arrangements for investment in T&D, in some instances, may have to precede the completion of renewable generation.
 Therefore, the key issue is how investments made on an anticipatory basis should be regulated, as there is clearly a risk that the anticipatory investment may not be fully utilized or may not be of the same specification had there been perfect knowledge at the time of investment.